Iovesophy/virtual-zenn/README.md

 # Virtual-zenn

-This is auto initialize setting for zenn.dev
+This is an initial setup script that can automatically link zenn.dev and github and write articles,books with just make.

 #### keywords
 + Zenn.dev
++ Github
 + Docker
 + Makefile
 + Node.js